Forcepoint/fp-pta-terraform-vsphere-vm-windows-datastore-cluster-second-disk-drsoverride/README.md

-# vsphere-vm-datastore-cluster-second-disk-drsoverride Terraform Module
+# vsphere-vm-windows-datastore-cluster-second-disk-drsoverride Terraform Module

-This contains an abstracted resource for creating a virtual machine with a Linux or Windows OS on a specific datastore inside a datastore cluster.
+This contains an abstracted resource for creating a virtual machine with a Windows OS on a specific datastore inside a datastore cluster.
 See https://www.terraform.io/docs/providers/vsphere/r/virtual_machine.html

 In addition, this creates a second disk and attaches it to the virtual machine, and applies